ITopGun/React-HighCharts/README.md

 Thanks to Highcharts themselves, obviously.

-Thanks to @anajavi for all the help and support in maintaining this project.
+Thanks to @ITopGun for all the help and support in maintaining this project.